Howard Rice

 Howard Rice is an American small boat sailor, sailing canoeist and small craft skills instructor.
-In 1989-1990 (December though March) he sailed and paddled a 15' 2" sailing canoe solo around Cape Horn, Chile.
-Articles about his expedition have appeared in Outside Magazine, Sports Illustrated and Yachting Magazine.
+In 1979, he started an around the world trip intended to last more than 2 years.
+In 1989-1990, he sailed and paddled a canoe solo around Cape Horn, Chile.
+In 2017, he sailed a 11 ft sailboat solo down the Strait of Magellan from Patagonia to Tierra del Fuego.